 Employee break rooms: Signage is posted, marking on floors noting appropriate seat placement which is 6 feet, break times on units are staggered as applicable.

-All facility water fountains have been shut off.
+Fountains have been shut off.

-- Protective Equipment.
+A. Protective Equipment.
 To ensure employees comply with protective equipment requirements, you agree that you will do the following:

 [X] Employers must provide employees with an acceptable face covering at no-cost to the employee and have an adequate supply of coverings in case of replacement.